How to Elevate Your ITIL Incident Management Process (in 2024)

 • One simple way to achieve a better balance in how incidents are escalated is to use a combination of engineers’ judgment and a timed system.
 For example, you could set a time limit for an engineer to resolve a ticket, and when that limit is reached, it must be escalated to the next level.
 Meanwhile, leads and supervisors can monitor engineers’ activity and reach out to individuals who are struggling to improve their performance over time.

 • If advanced staff are especially burdened by break-fix work, the bigger solution is a structural one: implementing a tiered organization/workflow.
 Organizing your NOC activities and workflows based on your specific technologies and skill levels is one of the biggest operational unlocks in the NOC.
-Teams that implement a structure similar to the one visualized below virtually always handle events, service requests, and resolve incidents at the appropriate tier faster than before.
+Teams that implement a structure similar to the one visualized below virtually always handle events and service requests and resolve incidents at the appropriate tier faster than before.

-Download our white paperTop 10 Challenges to Running a Successful NOC—for a set of example workflow queues you can use to break up issues and assign them to groups based on skillset.
+Download our white paperTop 11 Challenges to Running a Successful NOC—for a set of example workflow queues you can use to break up issues and assign them to groups based on skill set.

 Investigation and diagnosis